baguswjksn/musical-octo-train/_posts/2025-09-19-unnecessary-complexity.md

 ---
 layout: post
-en-title: Why Is Everything So Needlessly Complex?
+en-title: Why Is Everything So Needlessly Complex
 id-title: Mengapa Segalanya Terlalu Rumit Tanpa Alasan?
 tags: productivity
 permalink: unnecessary-complexity
-en-desc: A personal reflection on how complexity in big tech isn't always a technical necessity, but often a cultural choice—and why that mindset is holding us back.
+en-desc: A personal reflection on how complexity in big tech is not always a technical necessity but often a cultural choice, and why that mindset is holding us back
-id-desc: Sebuah refleksi pribadi tentang bagaimana kompleksitas di perusahaan teknologi besar sering kali bukan kebutuhan teknis, melainkan pilihan budaya—dan mengapa pola pikir seperti itu justru menghambat kita.
+id-desc: Sebuah refleksi pribadi tentang bagaimana kompleksitas di perusahaan teknologi besar sering kali bukan kebutuhan teknis melainkan pilihan budaya, dan mengapa pola pikir seperti itu justru menghambat kita
 ---

 I was genuinely excited.
 I'd always heard that "big tech" meant working with the best minds and most efficient systems.
 But what I found instead was something I wasn’t prepared for: layers and layers of unnecessary complexity—half of which seemed actively designed to confuse.